Testimonials from scholars

 University of Virginia '23

-(chemical engineering and environmental science)
+(chemical engineering, environmental science)

 Jaime is a peer mentor for incoming Latinx students transitioning to college and serves on the executive board of the university’s Latinx Leadership Institute.